psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 exercises: 60
 questions:
 - "What does version control mean for datasets?"
-- "How to create a datalad datasets?"
+- "How to create a DataLad dataset?"
 objectives:
 - "Learn basics of version control"
 - "Work locally to create a dataset"
-- "Practice basic datalad commands"
+- "Practice basic DataLad commands"
 keypoints:
 - "With version control, lineage of all files is preserved"
 - "You can record and revert changes made to the dataset"